-It is also important to note that alcohol use of any kind while taking medication can increase the sedation effect, render some drugs ineffective, and potentially trigger a harmful reaction.
-For example, patients who are taking antibiotics are encouraged to avoid alcohol, but those who are taking painkillers, barbiturates, sleep aids, and/or tranquilizers should not drink at all due to the risk of overdose and accident under the influence.
+It is also important to note that alcohol use of any kind while taking medication can increase sedation effects, render some drugs ineffective, and potentially trigger a harmful reaction.
+For example, patients who are taking antibiotics are encouraged to avoid alcohol, but those who are taking painkillers, benzodiazepines, and sleep aids, should not drink at all due to the risk of overdose and accident under the influence.3

 There are numerous possible health issues that may arise when a person mixes the wrong medications and/or other substances, including over-the-counter medications, certain foods, and herbal supplements.
-These may include:
+These may include:7

 If you are concerned that you, or someone you care about, are being exposed to any of the hidden dangers associated with prescription drugs, don’t wait to seek help.
 Even if prescription drug addiction is an issue, there are treatment services that can provide medical detox as well as therapeutic support.

 It’s never too late to reach out for help.
 Call us today at to learn more about rehab treatment in Dallas, Texas.

 - Center for Behavioral Health Statistics and Quality.
 (2019).
 Results from the 2018 National Survey on Drug Use and Health: Detailed Tables.
 Substance Abuse and Mental Health Services Administration, Rockville, MD.